CarolineRinks/CS360-Systems-Programming/lab6/README.md

 ------------
 This program implements a shell, named "jsh". jsh is a command line interpreter that lets you execute commands and redirect file input and output by using the operators < , >, >>, & and |.
-This project was used to learn about processes, file redirection, and pipes.
+The purpose of this project was to learn about processes and communication between processes via pipes.

 src/ contains the source code for the program.